alexanderlarsen/Saneject/README.md

 No runtime container, no startup cost, no extra lifecycles.
 Just clean, easy-to-use, deterministic DI that feels native to Unity.

+> 🚀 Install, learn the basics and inject your first scene in 5 minutes → [Jump to Quick Start](#quick-start)

 > ⚠️ **Beta notice**
 > Saneject is currently in beta.
-The framework is functionally stable, but the API may still change during the beta phase.
-Expect some breaking changes until 1.0.0.
+The core is mostly stable, but I still iterate and occasionally uncover quirks or bugs.
+The API may also change a bit during this phase, so expect some breaking changes until 1.0.0.
 >
-> It was originally developed to power *Tails*, a VR Snake game I’m working on, and is now being actively integrated there, which helps uncover real-world quirks, refine the UX, and prove the system’s value in a production setting.
+> The framework was originally developed to power [Tails](https://www.youtube.com/playlist?list=PLeSb1exZWazIzm3UXsKb7iJG6MgkaIvSQ), a VR Snake game I’m building with a friend, and is now being actively integrated there, which lets me uncover edge cases, refine the UX, and prove the system in a real production setting.
 >
-> Saneject will remain in beta until I’m satisfied with its stability, usability and ergonomics in production.
+> Saneject will remain in beta until I’m satisfied with its stability, usability, and ergonomics in production.

 > 👋 **Tried it?
 Let me know**
 >